Courtney Barnett: Career

+In film

+In December 2020, NME reported that a documentary titled Anonymous Club exploring "the inner life of the notoriously shy [Barnett] amidst her significant rise to fame" was in the works, after receiving $2.5 million in funding from Screen Australia.
+Anonymous Club was directed by Danny Cohen, who had collaborated with Barnett on several of her music videos previously, and was executive produced by Sue Maslin and her company Film Art Media.
+The film premiered at the Melbourne International Film Festival in August 2021, and screened at a number of film festivals before being released in cinemas.
+It was also broadcast on ABC Television, and is available on DVD.

 Equipment and playing style

 Barnett plays left-handed, using mostly left-handed guitars with standard tuning and string order for left-handed players (low strings at the top, high strings at the bottom).
 She occasionally plays right-handed guitars flipped upside down, but does not prefer it.
 She learned to play on acoustic guitars, and developed her own method of fingerstyle guitar because she disliked the sound of a pick; she later transferred this playing style to the electric guitar.
-She is capable of using a pick and claims she could probably play better with one, but prefers to play using her fingers, strumming with both her thumb and index finger on rhythm parts and using her index finger where she would otherwise use a pick for lead parts.
+While she preferred to play electric guitar without a pick for some years, as of 2025 she has started using one.
 She prefers to play in standard tuning, but has used open G tuning for slide guitar.

-Among the guitars Barnett has used for performance and recording are a Harmony H59 and a number of Fenders, including Jaguars, Stratocasters, and Telecasters, which she strings with Ernie Ball Power Slinky strings in the 0.011−0.048 gauge.
+Among the guitars Barnett has used for performance and recording are a Harmony H59 and a number of Fenders, including Jaguars, Stratocasters, and Telecasters, which she strings with Ernie Ball Power Slinky strings in the 0.011–0.048 gauge.
 She plays through Fender Hot Rod Deville and Fender Deluxe amplifiers, with effects pedals including a Fulltone OCD overdrive pedal, a "cheap delay pedal", and a chorus pedal.